thiagoguarino/trybe-project33-tech-news/README.md

   This is project #3 of the Computer Science Module at [Trybe Bootcamp](https://www.betrybe.com/).

   This project is a console app that fetches data about news scraped from a [tech blog](https://blog.betrybe.com/).
 This project has Unit Tests and Bonus Tasks as well.
-Stack: Python3, Pytest, MongoDB.
+Stack: Python3, Pytest, Docker, MongoDB.

   <strong>FYI: every file that does not have a code authorship comment, was originally made by Trybe Bootcamp.</strong>